Bob Sinnaeve

-Robert "Bob" Sinnaeve (born October 10, 1949) is a Canadian former professional darts player.
+Bob Sinnaeve (born October 10, 1949) is a Canadian former professional darts player.

 Early career

 Sinnaeve took up darts in 1973 as an alternative to bowling, as he felt the darts circuit would give him more time to spend with his wife, Judy.
 He first appeared at the World Masters in 1979 and made his World Professional Darts Championship debut in 1982, but lost in the first round to Alan Evans.

 World Championship record

 Sinnaeve appeared at the World Championship on ten occasions, but managed to win only three matches in that time.
 He lost in the first round on his first four attempts (1982, 1984, 1985 and 1986), and finally won a match in 1987, producing a major upset by beating Dave Whitcombe, who reached the final in the previous year.
 His only other match wins came in 1988 against Horrie Seden, and in 1991 against Eric Burden.
 His last appearance at the World Championship came in 1992, when he lost 1–3 to Paul Lim.